salsita/siros-postgres/admin-scripts/README.md

 your terminal size.
 This can be done using `config.hwDisplay.descriptionWidth` and `config.hwDisplay.commentWidth` values in `lib/config.js` file.
 Both represent the maximum number of characters printed into these two columns.

-## Initial / yearly HW budget amounts
+## Initial / yearly budget amounts

-The amounts used by `siros-update-hw-budgets` script are configured in `lib/config.js` file in `config.hwBudget` section.
+The amounts used by `siros-update-budgets` script are configured in `lib/config.js` file in `config.budget` section.
 These are in CZK.

 ## Formula for price aging